 Lara Rabinovitch, PhD (NYU 2012), is a specialist in food culture and immigrant history.
 She works for Google, writing about new restaurants in Los Angeles for Zagat and Google Maps, and freelances for other media outlets like California Sunday (here's my story on the underground chefs of South LA) and Saveur (here's her story about a tandoori oven in a gas station).

 She was Consulting Producer for "City of Gold," the 2016 Sundance/IFC documentary about Jonathan Gold.
 (Hear me drive down Pico with Jonathan on the podcast PrinceSt.)

 From 2013-2015 she was the Food Editor for GOOD magazine, where, for example, she went soul searching with Roy Choi and reported on the hummus diplomacy of Assaf Granit.

-She regularly writes for the Los Angeles Times, for example, on the only organic produce shop in South LA, Inglewood's pre-Rams eats, and Chinese New Year dumplings.
+She regularly writes for the Los Angeles Times, for example, on the only organic produce shop in South LA, a 70 year-old Greek food shop, and Chinese New Year dumplings.
 She has also written about street food around the world for VICE and Lucky Peach.

 She has talked about garbage with Massimo Bottura and everything bagels with Chrissy Teigen's cookbook co-author.
 For the Jewish Journal, she asked Pati Jinich about her guacamole with gribenes tradition.
 She's kibitzed about kasha with Mark Bittman for HEEB magazine, interviewed Martha Stewart and Anthony Bourdain for Time Out New York, opined for Tablet magazine on the importance of her correction to The New York Times' Theodore Bikel obit, argued for the acceptance of Canadian seal-hunting in meatpaper, penned South California farmers' markets reports for KCET Los Angeles, and historicized one of Canada's last remaining Jewish dairy restaurants for Edible Toronto.

 She is also working on a book about pastrami and 'Little Rumania' in early 20th century NYC.
 Listen to her wax poetic about Mexican Pastrami in LA on KCRW's "GOOD FOOD" with Evan Kleiman.